 Write a Business Plan

+To build a successful janitorial cleaning service you need a business plan.
 A business plan is a document outlining your business goals and strategies for achieving them.
 It will help you organize your thoughts, identify the competition, and generate more ideas to make your business successful.
 A good business plan will also force you to research and think about what is best for your business.
 Furthermore, if you want to obtain funding, most financial institutions will require a business plan.
 Even if you don’t need a loan right now, you may need one later.

 Obtain Required Licenses and Insurance